fordfrog/kitty/README.md

 ## To Do

+* show number of supported files in each directory in the directory tree
 * watch directories for additions/removals of sub-directories and update the tree
 * watch directories for file additions/removals and update counts